tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Parameters

-bdq:sourceAuthority
+bdqval:sourceAuthority

 #### Default Parameter Values

-bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}
+bdqval:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}

 #### Examples

-dwc:order="Lepidoptera": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:order has an equivalent at the rank of Order in the bdq:sourceAuthority"
+dwc:order="Lepidoptera": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:order has an equivalent at the rank of Order in the bdqval:sourceAuthority"

-dwc:order="Nymphalidae": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:order does not have an equivalent at the rank of Order in the bdq:sourceAuthority.
+dwc:order="Nymphalidae": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:order does not have an equivalent at the rank of Order in the bdqval:sourceAuthority.
 Nymphalidae is a family, not an order"

 #### Use Cases

-bdq:Record-Management, bdq:Taxon-Management
+bdqval:Record-Management, bdqval:Taxon-Management

 #### Notes